Skip to main content

 Academic

 At its core, the legal framework governing wellness programs is a reflection of a fundamental tension between two competing sets of values.
 On the one hand, there is the desire to promote public health and to control the ever-increasing costs of healthcare.
 On the other hand, there is the commitment to individual autonomy, privacy, and equality.
-The wellness programs arise at the intersection of these competing values.
+The legal risks associated with wellness programs arise at the intersection of these competing values.

 This shift has significant legal implications.
 As wellness programs expand into these new areas, they will inevitably encounter a new set of legal and ethical challenges.
 For example, a program that addresses mental health will need to navigate the complex web of laws that govern the privacy of mental health information.
 A program that addresses financial wellness will need to be mindful of the potential for discrimination based on socioeconomic status.